nhapentor/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 ## Inheritance and Interfaces

 - Most smart contracts in this project inherit from one or more smart contracts from `OpenZeppelin` smart contract library.
-Besides
+Besides, due to the uses of GSN, some smart contracts also inherit from `OpenGSN` library

 ## Access Control Design Patterns